AntonioPrimera/laravel-test-scenarios/readme.md

 ## Overview

-Test Scenarios allow you to create a set of different models once, and reuse or even create other scenarios by extending existing ones.
+Test Scenarios allow you to create a set of models which resemble a live application, and reuse these scenarios in several tests.
+You can create any number of test scenarios, with different sets of models and application setup (e.g. application settings, configuration etc.).

 For example, if you created a BlogScenario for a blog project with 2 users (editor, reader) and 2 posts (publishedPost and unpublishedPost), you could easily do something like this: